juji-io/datalevin/benchmarks/write-bench/README.md

 #### Mixed Read/Write

-With 10 millions items in DB, we then do 2 million additional operations, with 1 million reads and 1 million writes.
+With 1 million items in DB, we then do 2 million additional operations, with 1 million reads and 1 million writes.
 Read and write are interleaved.
 These reads/writes are individual operations, not batched.

-The read/write integers are random number between 1 and 20 millions.
+The read/write integers are random number between 1 and 2 millions.
 So initally write has a 50% chance of being an addition and 50% chance of being an overwrite.
-The chance of being an overwrite increases slightly as more items are written.
+The chance of being an overwrite increases as more items are written.

 ### Measures

-For every 100K writes, a set of measures are recorded:
+For every 10K writes, a set of measures are recorded:

 * Time (seconds), time since benchmark run starts.
 * Throughput (writes/second), average throughput at the moment.